Three years full-time.

 - At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.
 See Course Costs.

-Plus GCSEs at grade A-C including Mathematics and English Language are required, or new GCSE grades 4-9.
+Applicants are expected to hold GCSE English Language and Mathematics at grade 4/C or above.
 Level 2 equivalent qualifications in Maths and English will also be considered.

 Also see How to Apply.